alan-turing-institute/REG-handbook/content/docs/technical_practices/configuring_editors.md

 ---
 # Page title as it appears in the navigation menu
-title: "Configuring your code editor"
+title: "Configuring Your Editor"
 # Adjust the weight to reorder menu items (lower numbers appear first)
 weight: 4
 ---

-# Configuring your code editor
+# Configuring Your Editor

 Many people will configure their editor to suit their own needs and preferences.